raspberrypilearning/astronaut-reaction-times/worksheet.md

 You can learn more about what it is like to be an astronaut and more about Tim Peake's mission on [the UK National STEM Centre website here](http://www.nationalstemcentre.org.uk/timpeake).

-Let's create a game in Scratch to test your reaction skills and those of your friends and family to see if you could become an astronaut like British ESA Astronaut Tim Peake.
+Let's create a game in Scratch to test your reaction skills, and those of your friends and family, to see if you could become an astronaut like Tim Peake.

 ## Set the stage with a space theme